 All Parties must implement and comply with the obligations under the Basel Convention.

-Implementation and compliance matters fall within the mandate of the Implementation and cooperation and coordination, and BC-14/23 on the clearing house mechanism for information exchange.

-Compliance Committee established in 2002 under Article 15, paragraph 5 (e) of the Convention, which has the dual mandate to:
+Implementation and compliance matters fall within the mandate of the Implementation and Compliance Committee established in 2002 under Article 15, paragraph 5 (e) of the Convention, which has the dual mandate to:

-- Assist with any submission made to it in accordance with the terms of reference - relating to the compliance of an individual Party. - Review general issues of implementation and compliance.
+- Assist with any submission made to it in accordance with the terms of reference relating to the compliance of an individual Party. - Review general issues of implementation and compliance.